Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_2.md

 #### Interface Profiling Data

 From **Profile_summary** -> **Interface Channels**, notice the interface tile throughput values for the input and output channel.
->**NOTE:** Because of a bug, under the heading of **Interface tile input throughput**, you see both the output channel and input channel related information.

 #### Profiling Data Analysis